thatstatsguy/thatstatsguy.github.io/_posts/2023-04-16-Hub and Spoke Pattern Part 2.md

 }
 ```

-As you'll see above, the register event takes an input object instance which implements the IListener interface and adds it into the `_listeners` hash set.
-When the notify method is received, all object instances implementing the given type have the `Handle` method called to notify them of the event.
+As seen above, the register event takes an object instance which implements the IListener interface and adds it into the `_listeners` hash set.
+When the notify method is received, all object instances implementing the given type have the `Handle` method are called to notify them of the event.

 Registering our new service can be done using `builder.Services.AddSingleton<IUiBus, VisualsUpdateBus>();` in the `Program.cs` file.